annacakes281/annas-cookbook-blog/README.md

 I really enjoyed using Django to create my blog, despite having some issues that I needed to think outside the box to fix.
 I used several different external libraries with Django to help create several features, such as [Cloundinary](https://cloudinary.com/) to store my images and media files externally, [Bootstrap](https://getbootstrap.com/) as a framework for further CSS design and [ElephantSQL](https://www.elephantsql.com/) as an external SQL database.
 I will further discuss the external libraries that were used in the <a href="#external-libraries">External Libraries</a> section.

 I would definetly use Django again for future projects and I would like to learn more about the different features involved to be able to create more complex projects in the future.
+One of my main struggles was with the python testing, so I mainly carried out manual testing.

 I am very happy with the blog that I have designed and the features that I have included, and I look forward to implementing more in the future.